phattnguyen728/accodability/journals/hung_test_stuff/journalHung.md

     preliminary jwtdown-fastapi code included in separate router.py file need to modify for friends & user models created new sql-table in migrations called friendsList

+adding these files causes fastAPI docs to not work... idk